saif-mal1k/Salesforce-Notes/APEX-notes/chapter 06 Apex Triggers/README.md

 - Triggers can be defined for standard objects, custom objects, and some standard child objects.
 - Triggers are active by default when created.
 - Salesforce automatically fires active triggers when the specified database events occur.
+- Triggers execute on batches of 200 records at a time.
+So if 400 records cause a trigger to fire, the trigger fires twice, once for each 200 records.

 - ***The events you can specify are:***
   - ``before insert``